portfedh/FX_MXNUSD/README.md

 - DOF
 - Obligaciones

-FIX: is calculated by taking the average level of all trades up to 12pm.
-It is used mainly for transactions that want to use an official rate which is closer to the spot rate of when a transaction is made.
+FIX: is calculated by taking the average price of all trades up to 12pm.
+It is used mainly for transactions that an official rate closer to the spot rate.

 DOF: (Diario Oficial de la Federacion).
-The Fix rate is published the next day in the DOF, which is where the Mexican government makes official publications.
-Some institutions use DOF rate because its rate can be known beforehand from the FIX rate and can give insitutions enough time to prepare for a transaction.
+The Fix rate is published the next day in the DOF, which is where the Mexican Government makes official publications.
+Some institutions use DOF rate because its rate can be known beforehand from the FIX rate and can give enough time to prepare for a transaction.

-Obligaciones: This rate is the FIX rate from two previous days.
+Obligaciones: This rate is the FIX rate from two day prior.
 It also sets an official FX rate for weekends, hollidays or any non tradable days, where FIX or DOF may not be available.
-It is the rate used for tax purposes and in dealings with any government institutions.
+It is the rate used for tax purposes and in dealings with any government institutions in Mexico.

 The script is set by default to get the "Obligaciones" FX rate.

-If you want to use FIX, substitute the following.
+If you want to use FIX instead, substitute the following code:

 ```python
 # Before